-This course is case study intensive and examines the development of terrorism in the twenty-first century.
+This case study intensive course examines the development of terrorism in the twenty-first century.
 It includes groups that were active throughout the twentieth century and various post-9/11 manifestations.
-This course will also examine cyber awareness of cyber terrorism and other types of fraud that revolve around cyber threats.
+This course also examines cyber awareness of cyber terrorism and other types of fraud that revolve around cyber threats.